-One of the most often asked questions is "when should I go on safari in Africa?".
+One of the most often asked questions by adventure travellers wanting to go on a wildlife safari is "when is the best time to go on safari in Africa?".

 Having said that, although game viewing is at its best during the dry season you will still see a considerable number of animals during the green season, including young ones.
 Rain tends to come in afternoon showers and the green season is a great time to see lush landscapes, flowers and fantastic sunsets.

-Here are the best times to visit South Africa, Botswana, Namibia, Zimbabwe, Kenya, Tanzania and Rwanda.
+Here are the best times to go on a wildlife safari in South Africa, Botswana, Namibia, Zimbabwe, Kenya, Tanzania and Rwanda.

 The best time for game viewing in Botswana is the dry season from April to October.
 During the other months landscapes are lush and young animals are born.
 November through April make for great birding in the Okavango Delta.
 The otherwise bone-dry Central Kalahari, Nxai Pan and Makgadikgadi Pans are great to visit from December to February to see migrating zebra, elephant and buffalo.